THE LIBERATION PLEDGE : BECAUSE EVERYBODY DESERVES PEACE AT THE TABLE

 New to navigating the Liberation Pledge?
 Here are some suggestions that may help.

-2 - Offer an alternative meal.
-Suggest an alternative meal that leaves everyone feeling welcome and included.
-There are many online resources for preparing animal-free meals.
+2 - Offer an alternative meal or activity.
+There are many online resources for preparing animal-free meals, vegan owned restaurants and entertainment activities which do not exploit animals.

 4 - Make the first invitation.
-Whether a holiday meal or a get-together with colleagues, it helps when you can be the one to host or make the initial proposal.
-Movies, games, happy hours, and other activities offer day-to-day alternatives, and you can also arrange separate holiday gatherings not involving animals.
+Movies, games, happy hours, and other activities offer day-to-day alternatives to social meals, and you can arrange separate gatherings not involving animal products.

 MAKING A LIBERATION BAND